-The State Government, through Lotterywest, is committing $159 million into a COVID-19 Relief Fund to respond to the hardship being experienced by the Western Australian community as a result the COVID-19 pandemic.
+The State Government, through Lotterywest, has committed into a COVID-19 support measures to respond to the hardship being experienced by the Western Australian community as a result the COVID-19 pandemic.

 Please contact Lotterywest on 133 777 for further information or visit the Lotterywest website.